 Your search terms—key words or phrases—and how you combine them, are the first step in searching for the results you want.
 Examples:

-As you read the content in books, eBooks and articles, or watch eVideos, keep a list of important concepts and new search terms to try.
+As you read the content in books, eBooks and articles, or watch eVideos, keep a list of important concepts and new terms to try in further searches.